Are you on a low FODMAP diet, but you can’t figure out some good low FODMAP snacks to keep around the house?

 Eggs are high in protein and are easy to make OR can be bought pre-peeled for convenience.
 Pair your egg with a piece of fruit or gluten-free crackers for a balanced snack.

-Olives are high in heart healthy fats, and are great cold or warm.
+Olives are low FODMAP, high in heart-healthy fats, and are great cold or warm.
 Try serving them on a snack plate with gluten-free crackers, grapes, cheddar cheese and almonds for a satisfying and filling snack (or lunch!)

 While lactose is restricted on the Low FODMAP diet, this doesn’t mean that cheese is off the table.
-We listed some of our favorite low FODMAP cheeses below, and you can find more here.
-Pair with rice crackers, roll it up with turkey, or melt on tortilla chips when you are in the mood for a cheesy afternoon snack.
+We listed some of our favorite low FODMAP cheeses below.
+Pair with low FODMAP crackers like the Blue Diamond Almond Nut Things* or Good Thins Rice Crackers* for a satisfying snack.

 Low FODMAP cheeses include: